 HOW TO FIND MORE OF WHAT YOU LOVE TO INSPIRE YOUR ONLINE BRAND

 Let's face it.
 You're going to scroll and social media, at the end of the day, is not the real enemy here.
 The way you interact with it is.
 I'm sharing my tricks to consume as a creator (not a consumer), make the scroll work for you, and hone your eye, while feeding your inspiration and creativity to get more of the good stuff — without falling into comparison and overwhelm.
-This post is for all of my multi-passionate creators out there who think that your interests are so varied and are disparate and in opposition to one another when the truth is, you are very likely drawn to the same ideas over and over, expressed in a multitude of ways and across a range of mediums - and how to bring those into your personal brand, business, and creative life.
+This post is for all of my multi-passionate creators out there who think that your interests are so varied and are disparate and in opposition to one another when the truth is you are very likely drawn to the same ideas over and over, expressed in a multitude of ways and across a range of mediums - and how to bring those into your personal brand, business, and creative life.

 There is more inspiration available to us than ever before.